jamf/ol/api/Resources_for_Jamf_API_developers.md

 - [Use Swift with the Jamf API | JNUC 2022](https://www.youtube.com/watch?v=bZj1wYtOCQI)
 - [Jamf Pro API Wrapper | JNUC 2023](https://www.youtube.com/watch?v=pyf7bGgHpP4)
 - [Mastering Serialized Data | JNUC 2024](https://youtu.be/iHNt2Wc750o?si=9OAlMVQGTu_WdAfb)

 &nbsp;

+**AI**

+Sometimes AI can do a shockingly good job of solving an entire scripting problem, or it can get you through a challenging component of a larger project.
+But beware!
+Regardless of the source, executing a script you don't fully understand may be a recipie for disaster.

+&nbsp;
 &nbsp;